The Congressional baseball game is a long-running, bipartisan tradition

-The answer is the Congressional Baseball Game, a tradition among lawmakers going back to the early part of the 20th century.
+The answer is the Congressional Baseball Game, a tradition among lawmakers going back to the early part of the 20th Century.

 "It's one of the best things we do," Sen. Rand Paul, who was at the practice when the shooting broke out, told CNN Wednesday morning.